Richaud Pack

-Richaud Jeron-Felix Pack (born October 17, 1992) is an American professional basketball player who last played for Aris Thessaloniki of the Greek Basket League.
+Richaud Jeron-Felix Pack (born October 17, 1992) is an American / Sierra Leoneon professional basketball player who currently plays for Kriol Star (Cape Verde) of the NBA Basketball Africa League (BAL) competition.

 College career

 As a redshirt junior at North Carolina A&T, Pack averaged 17.0 points and 4.6 rebounds per game.
 Following the season, he transferred to Maryland as a graduate transfer.
 As a senior, Pack averaged 5.8 points, 3.3 rebounds and 1.2 assists per game.

 Professional career

 ETHA Engomis (2015–2016)

 In September 2015, Pack signed a deal with the Cypriot basketball team Michelin ETHA Engomis.
 In his first professional game, he recorded 15 points to go along with 5 rebounds in a losing effort to APOEL.
+Pack participated in the first year of the FIBA Europe Cup competitions and shot 40% from 3 point range and 90% from the free throw line.

 Arnetx Zornotza (2017–2018)

 During the 2017-18 season Pack played for Arnetx Zornotza of the LEB Silver and averaged 20.4 points, 2.8 rebounds, and 2.3 assists per game.

 BC Vienna (2020–2021)

 On September 22, 2020, the Austrian basketball team BC Vienna signed Pack.
 On December 28, 2020, Pack scored a career-high 55 points in a 104-101 OT win over Arkadia Lions.
 His 55 points set a new single-game record for most points scored in a single game in Austrian Basketball Superliga history.
 After scoring his career-high, he scored 38 points in a 96-89 win over the Kapfenberg Bulls.